 3. Unnecessary Info is no Longer a Distraction

 It’s time some applicants face the cold, hard truth: Your high school debate team victories may not have much bearing on your résumé ten years later.
-Additionally, candidates who try to boost themselves up by listing every odd job, volunteer hour, and random connection may find those methods are no longer effective.
-Employers—and their ATS—will assume latest three positions reflect candidates’ experience and trajectory.
+Additionally, candidates who try to boost themselves up by listing every odd job, volunteer hour, and the random connection may find those methods are no longer effective.
+Employers—and their ATS—will assume latest three positions the reflect candidates’ experience and trajectory.
 Mashable pointed out that chunky graphics, unconventional markers like arrows, and non-standard fonts can also cause an otherwise solid résumé to fall flat.
 The ATS prevents those unwieldy résumés from ever getting to the hiring manager—and compels applicants to step up their game.

 4. Important Traits Rise to the Top